advocations/skype/Skype/UCWA/ConfiguringATopology.md

  **Last modified:** April 20, 2015

- _ **Applies to:** Skype for Business 2015_
+ _**Applies to:** Skype for Business 2015_

 ## Allowed domains

 ### What is a domain?

 Browser-based applications require server-side configuration before they will work.
 For security, an allowed list is maintained on the server to protect from malicious third-party domains (see [Cross-domain IFRAME](Cross_domainIFRAME.md) for more information).
-Domains, or origins, are defined in[RFC 6454](http://tools.ietf.org/html/rfc6454) as scheme, host, and port.
+Domains, or origins, are defined in [RFC 6454](http://tools.ietf.org/html/rfc6454) as scheme, host, and port.